19829984/19829984.github.io/_posts/2023-11-10-PoissonMEL.md

 </p>

 ## Preface
 Is Maya's MEL scripting language really meant for writing sophisticated algorithms? **No**, is the short answer.
-The lack of support of several things you'd find in Python makes the latter a much more attractive option for writing algorithms and high level code.
+The lack of support for several things you'd find in Python makes the latter a much more attractive option for writing algorithms and high level code.
 Indeed, the typical approach is to use Python or PyMel to write your Maya scripts; MEL is mostly there for legacy reasons, but is good to know in understanding how Maya operates.

 ### MEL
 So what makes MEL a worse option than Python in most cases?
 Frankly, the language is just cumbersome to write, its interpreter is fairly dumb compared to Python, and it doesn't have a lot of features you'd find in modern languages, like arrays of arbitrary dimensions, or the ability to define your own data structures.